-The collaboration went further than just the fast-food meal and merchandise was released too, resulting in a further rise in sales for the company.
+The collaboration went further than just the fast-food meal as merchandise was released too, resulting in a further increase in sales for the company.

-The Travis Scott meal blew up online particularly on TikTok, and followers and fans got involved by sharing the different ways to order their meal, including pulling up to the window and blasting Scotts music to indicate their order.
+The Travis Scott meal blew up online particularly on TikTok, with fans sharing the different ways to order their meal, including pulling up to the window and blasting Scotts music to indicate their order.

-The celebrity brand collaboration succeeded in promoting the fast food chain in a time of need to increase sales and regain engagement after the pandemic.
+The celebrity brand collaboration succeeded in promoting the fast food chain in a time of need by increasing sales and regaining engagement after the pandemic.

-The highlight of this collaboration is how a small campaign can boost a brand by so much.
+This collaboration highlights how a small campaign can really boost a brand.